pythonkr/pycon-code-of-conduct/code_of_conduct.md

     *   “How did you become disabled?”

 # Profit-seeking Behavior
-Pycon Korea prohibits profit-seeking behavior of unauthorized organizations.
-Profit-seeking behavior includes selling items to gain profits, and all actions that an individual or organization can gain monetary profits whether in the short-term or long-term.
+PyCon Korea prohibits the profit-seeking behavior of unauthorized organizations.
+Profit-seeking behavior includes selling items to gain profits and all actions that an individual or organization can gain monetary profits whether in the short-term or long-term.
 *   Approaching participants and asking for personal information for reasons such as employment opportunities, etc.
 *   Distributing flyers at the venue without authorization
 *   Other profit-seeking activities

-In the event that profit-seeking activity not authorized by Pycon Korea is discovered, legal measures may be taken for the smooth operation of the event.
+In the event that profit-seeking activity not authorized by PyCon Korea is discovered, legal measures may be taken for the smooth operation of the event.

 # Public Manners
-The space where Pycon Korea is held is a public space attended by many people.
+PyCon Korea’s event venue is a public space attended by many people.
 Please keep public manners so that it can be an event for everyone to enjoy pleasantly.

-## Don’t be loud
+## Keep the noise down that can interfere with the presentation
 *   Videos/music played in high volume without using earphones or headphones
 *   Holding auxiliary events using microphones or amplifiers